 This species was once found throughout England, Wales, Ireland and parts of Scotland.
 Today, however, is a very different picture, with this species suffering severe declines over the last several decades.
 It is now confined to primarily-coastal regions and has been lost from many sites in central, eastern and south-east England.
 In Scotland it is confined to coastal areas in the south-west of the country.
 It is also found on the Isle of Man and Channel Islands.
 This butterfly is found in relatively small colonies that are self-contained although some individuals will wander, allowing the species to quickly colonise suitable nearby sites.

-The nominate subspecies was first defined in Linnaeus (1767) as shown here (type locality: Austria and Denmark).
-The population in the British Isles is represented by this subspecies.
+This species was first defined in Linnaeus (1767) as shown here (type locality: Austria and Denmark).

 The first generation of adults emerge in early May, peaking at the end of May and early June, or a little later in the north of England and Scotland.
 They give rise to a second brood that emerges at the end of July, or mid-August further north.
 There are 2 generations each year and, on occasion, a small 3rd generation may appear in October.